 |Alma Mater:||Leeds Metropolitan University (England), 2005|

-Andrew Branton returns to UMass Boston for his third season as assistant men's soccer coach.
+After a one-year hiatus, Andrew Branton returns to UMass Boston for his fifth season as an assistant men's soccer coach.

 Currently serving as the Boys Director of Coaching for Aztec Soccer (Beverly, Mass.), Branton comes to UMass Boston with a wealth of knowledge having coached at the club, college and academy levels.